Amata Coleman Radewagen

-By winning 75.4% of the vote in her 2016 reelection, Aumua Amata attained the highest number of votes in American Samoa history.
+By winning 75.4% of the vote in her 2016 re-election, Aumua Amata attained the highest number of votes in American Samoa history.
 She won reelection with 83.3 percent of the votes in a three-way race in 2018.

 She has been the scheduling director for the United States House of Representatives majority leadership for eight years.
 Radewagen has been the most senior member of the Republican National Committee since 2012.
 She was a member of both the executive committee for the 2016–17 presidential transition and the executive committee for the 2017 Republican National Committee Chairman's Transition Committee.

 Early life and education

-Radewagen is the daughter of Peter Tali Coleman, the first popularly elected Governor of American Samoa, and Nora Stewart Coleman, the former First Lady of American Samoa.
-Her father was Samoan, while her mother was of Chinese, German, Native Hawaiian, and Scottish descent.
+Amata Catherine Coleman Radewagen is the daughter of Peter Tali Coleman, the first popularly-elected Governor of American Samoa, and Nora Stewart Coleman, the former First Lady of American Samoa.
+Her father was Samoan; her mother was of Chinese, German, Native Hawaiian, and Scottish descent.
 Radewagen has twelve siblings.
-She attended school for girls in Honolulu (Sacred Hearts Academy) before she in 1975 received a bachelor's in psychology from the University of Guam.
-She had classes at Loyola Marymount University in Los Angeles, California and at George Mason University in Fairfax, Virginia.
+She attended Sacred Hearts Academy in Honolulu, Hawaii, for secondary education and graduated with a degree in psychology from the University of Guam in 1975.
+She also took classes at Loyola Marymount University in Los Angeles, California, and George Mason University in Fairfax, Virginia.

-She is married to Fred Radewagen, and they have three children (Erika, Mark, and Kirsten), and two grandchildren.

-Radewagen holds the orator (talking chief) title of Aumua from the capital of Pago Pago, which is her hometown and where she is a registered voter.
+She married Fred Radewagen in December 1971.
+The couple has three children and two grandchildren.
+Radewagen holds the orator (talking chief) title of Aumua from the capital of Pago Pago—her hometown and where she is a registered voter.
 From 1984 to 1997, Amata was the chief diplomatic correspondent for the Washington Pacific Report.

 Political career

 Aumua Amata has been an executive assistant to the first Delegate-at-Large from American Samoa.

 From 1997 to 1999, Radewagen served on the staff of United States Representative Phil Crane of Illinois.
-She served on the staff of United States Representative J.C.
-Watts, Jr. of Oklahoma from 1999 to 2003.
+She served on the staff of United States Representative J. C. Watts, Jr. of Oklahoma from 1999 to 2003.
 After that, she served on the staff of the House Republican Conference from 2003 to 2005.
-From 1999 to 2005, she served as staff on the House Republican Conference.
-Radewagen first ran for Congress in the 1994 elections against Democrat Eni F.H.
-Faleomavaega.
+Radewagen first ran for Congress in the 1994 elections against Democrat Eni F. H. Faleomavaega.
 She failed to gain the nomination of the Republican Party of American Samoa in 1996 and 2000, and she ran as an independent in the 1998 elections.

 Radewagen was appointed in 2001, by President George W. Bush, as a Commissioner on the President's Advisory Commission on Asian Americans and Pacific Islanders (AAPI); she chaired the Community Security Committee.
 Radewagen was the only Pacific Islander on the 15-member commission.

 Since 1994, Radewagen has participated in every federal election.
-Since 1986, she represents the American Samoa Republican Party in the Republican National Committee.
+She was the first woman to run for the delegate position.
+Since 1986, she has represented the American Samoa Republican Party in the Republican National Committee.
 Radewagen is the most senior member.

-In 2019, she was reappointed by President Donald Trump to serve on the President's Advisory Commission for Asian Americans and Pacific Islanders, in what would be her second time on the commission since first being appointed by President Bush in 2001.
+In 2019, she was reappointed by President Donald Trump to serve on the President's Advisory Commission for Asian Americans and Pacific Islanders for a second stint.